onedesign/express-socketio-tutorial/README.md

 This tutorial assumes basic knowledge of node and the command line, but I'm gonna try and be as verbose as possible so non techie types can give it a go.

-Also, I have us test he example using curl.
+Also, I have us test the example using curl.
 It just feels cooler, more like someone else is triggering the socket.
 If you don't have it installed you can just visit the url in a separate tab in the browser.

 ## Generating your express project